Elvyria/LightningStorage/README.md

 # Lightning Storage
-My personal blazingly fast fork of [MagicStorage v0.4.3.3](https://github.com/blushiemagic/MagicStorage), an item storage mod for Terraria.
+My personal, blazing fast fork of [MagicStorage v0.4.3.3](https://github.com/blushiemagic/MagicStorage), an item storage mod for Terraria.

-(This mod is not trying to follow original mod development and I have absolutely no desire to look at their code in it's current state)
+(This mod is not following development of the original and not striving to be compatible)

 ### Features
-* Most of the codebase was rewritten into something simple and maintainable.
+* Most of the codebase is rewritten into something simple and maintainable.
-* Everything non strictly storage related was removed - radiant jewels, shadow diamonds.
+* Everything non strictly storage related was removed — radiant jewels, shadow diamonds.
-* Blazingly fast.
+* Blazing fast.
-* Animations
+* Animations.
 * No feature bloat.
 * Easy to hack and contribute.
 * Single portable access for both crafting and storage.